Where to go fishing with kids in the East Bay

 Lake Del Valle, Livermore

 A great location in Livermore, Del Valle Regional Park provides some of the East Bay’s best fishing opportunities.
-Although, the lake tends to get hot in the summer, the shore is easily accessible and there are boats available for rental.
+Although the lake tends to get hot in the summer, the shore is easily accessible, and there are boats available for rent.
 There are also places to hike in the area.

 Website for conditions >>